SUDEP (sudden unexpected death in epilepsy)

 The sorrow we feel for this beautiful family goes beyond sympathy.
 We feel a level of empathy that only other epilepsy parents would know.
 When a child is lost to SUDEP all parents of children with epilepsy receive a jarring reminder that this can happen.
 No child is exempt.

 We are devastated for the family.
 It hits close to home as we direct some of the shock inward by recalling our own children’s worst seizures.
 We relive the panic.
 We hear the ambulance sirens and repeat the silent prayers and promises to the almighty or whomever is listening to “Just please, please let her be okay.”

 When an otherwise healthy child dies without warning or explanation, it shakes us to the core.
 For me, post traumatic stress has brought up memories from our daughter’s first violent seizures at the age of three when we came very close to losing her.

-SUDEP—sudden unexplained death epilepsy—refers to the death of a person with epilepsy, without warning and where no cause of death could be found.
+SUDEP—(sudden unexpected death in epilepsy) is a fatal complication of epilepsy.
+It refers to the sudden death of a person with epilepsy, without warning, and where no toxicological or anatomical cause of death could be found.
 Like SIDs in infancy, it’s a menacing mystery.